open-zaak/open-zaak/docs/installation/config/env_config.md

     Zaak to other services such as the [Selectie Lijst](https://selectielijst.openzaak.nl/) will be disabled, so this variable should be used with care to prevent unwanted side-effects.

+### Cross-Origin-Resource-Sharing

+The following parameters control the CORS policy.

+* `CORS_ALLOW_ALL_ORIGINS`: allow cross-domain access from any client.
+Defaults to `False`.

+* `CORS_ALLOWED_ORIGINS`: explicitly list the allowed origins for cross-domain requests.
+  Defaults to an empty list.
+Example: `http://localhost:3000,https://some-app.gemeente.nl`.

+* `CORS_ALLOWED_ORIGIN_REGEXES`: same as `CORS_ALLOWED_ORIGINS`, but supports regular
+  expressions.

+* `CORS_EXTRA_ALLOW_HEADERS`: headers that are allowed to be sent as part of the cross-domain request.
+By default, `Authorization`, `Accept-Crs` and `Content-Crs` are already included.
+The value of this variable is added to these already included headers.
+  Defaults to an empty list.

 ## Specifying the environment variables